cassiopagnoncelli/networks-utils/README.md

 A hierarchical adaptive distributed system-level diagnosis algorithm.

-Consists of a (log N)^2 strategy to diagnose a faulty or faulty-free network of N nodes.
+Consists of a (log N)^2 strategy to diagnose a faulty or fault-free network of N nodes.

-This incredibly low compleixty time is achieved by using the fact that diagnosis tasks can be run asynchronously.
+This incredibly low complexity time is achieved by using the fact that diagnosis tasks can be run asynchronously.

 Written in pure ANSI C at UFPR Computer Science labs.

+## Hypercube mapping

+It maps nodes numbers to their positions in a hypercube vector space.

+A closure in this network using these keys grants messages to be delivered in O(log N) worst-case messages exchanges.

 ## Remote Procedure Call